shurane/tentament/README.md

 This build is on a customized version of AOSP based on `android-4.2.2_r1` The activity `Tentament` is poised to run after `SetupWizardActivity`.
 `SetupWizardActivity` helps the user set up his Google account and various settings.
-It comes bundled with the other various google apps like `Play Store`, `Gmail`, and `Maps`.
+It comes bundled with the other various google apps like Play Store, Gmail, and Maps.

     <activity
         android:name=".tutorial.Tentament"